Registrar Home | Registrar Search:

 Units arranged [P/D/F]

 For Course 14 students participating in off-campus internship experiences in economics.
-Before registering for this subject, students must have an employment offer from a company or organization and must identify a Course 14 supervisor.
-Upon completion of the internship, student must submit a letter from the employer describing the work accomplished, along with a substantive final report from the student approved by the MIT supervisor.
+Before registering for this subject, students must have an employment offer from a company or organization and must identify a Course 14 advisor.
+Upon completion of the internship, student must submit a letter from the employer describing the work accomplished, along with a substantive final report from the student approved by the MIT advisor.
 Subject to departmental approval.
 Consult departmental graduate office.

 No textbook information available

-14.001 Data Economics and Development Policy Summer Internship
+14.001 Design of Policy Summer Internship

 Graduate (Fall, Spring, Summer)